 Antibody testing for Sheffield care staff

-Antibody tests are used to detect antibodies to the COVID-19 virus to see if you have previously had the virus.
-They are different from other tests which detect if you currently have the disease or not.
+Antibody tests are used to see if you have previously had the virus.
+They are different from other tests which pick up whether you currently have the disease or not.

 We can supply up to 1 weeks supply of PPE if you meet the following criteria: